joshbeard/tf-aws-site/cloudfront-logs/README.md

 This deploys a Lambda function that imports CloudFront logs from S3 into CloudWatch.

-The source is from <https://github.com/fmasuhr/terraform-aws-cloudfront-logs> with some modifications.
+The source is based on <https://github.com/fmasuhr/terraform-aws-cloudfront-logs> with some modifications, including:

+* Add a `name_prefix` to resources.
+* Don't manage the S3 bucket - use an existing bucket via a data lookup.

+The original source and this derivative are licensed under the [MIT License](LICENSE).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements